manuelernestog/weektodo-web-v2/src/pages/blog/weektodo-release-1.8.5.md

 We have also added the "Clear List" option which removes all the items from the list and the "Rearrange" option, which organizes the tasks on the list, first placing the tasks ordered by time, then the tasks to be done and then completed tasks.

-This was Weektodo 1.8.5.
+This was WeekToDo 1.8.5.
 We hope you enjoy it and if so, please share it with your friends and let us know what do you think in the comments below.
 See you in the next version.